3 Mar 2022

 Supporting Flood Forecast-Based Action and Learning in Bangladesh (SUFAL): Phase I and Phase II

-The SUFAL project works with communities, government institutions and local disaster management committees to build existing capacity and support the implementation of community-focused, forecast-based actions to mitigate the potential impacts of monsoon floods in Bangladesh’s northwest region.
-It focuses on integrating anticipatory action into Bangladesh’s national disaster-risk management framework by: (1) improving access to local impact-based forecasts and early warnings; (2) identifying thresholds and setting triggers for early action; (3) testing appropriate early actions that address the needs and priorities of vulnerable communities; and (4) generating evidence and lessons to influence policy, plans and financing for anticipatory action.
+The SUFAL project worked with communities, government institutions and local disaster management committees to build on existing capacity and support the implementation of community-focused, forecast-based actions to mitigate the potential impacts of monsoon floods in Bangladesh’s northwest region.
+It focused on integrating anticipatory action into Bangladesh’s national disaster-risk management framework by: (1) improving access to local impact-based forecasts and early warnings; (2) identifying thresholds and setting triggers for early action; (3) testing appropriate early actions that address the needs and priorities of vulnerable communities; and (4) generating evidence and lessons to influence policy, plans and financing for anticipatory action.

-After the successful completion of the first phase, the second phase focusing on consolidating learning and scaling up forecast-based financing and forecast-based action (FbA/FbF) started on 1 August 2021 and will continue until 31 December 2023.
+After the successful completion of the first phase, the second phase focusing on consolidating learning and scaling up forecast-based financing and forecast-based action (FbA/FbF) started on 1 July 2021 and will continue until June 2025.

 Start/end date